|

 body was found on the other side of the Stringy Bark Creek (SBC) from where Scanlan

 was shot and fell ).
-Currently, we have concluded that the Police camp was in fact on the
+Currently, we have re considered the Police camp was in fact on the

 Western bank of SBC at the site of the TWO

-We also now have a fair idea where Scanlan fell in relation to
+We also now have a good idea where Scanlan was shot in relation to

-It now makes sense that the Sergeant Kennedy's
+It now starts to makes sense that Sergeant Kennedy's

-body was found North EAST of SBC and not Germans Creek.
+body was found North EAST along Stringybark Creek and not Germans Creek

 So, by all this we have not yet properly identified Sergeant